spasutto/bryton-bt-tools/README.md

  - cadence
  - heartrate

-The resulting GPX (or FIT) file can be uploaded on Strava : https://www.strava.com/upload/select.
+The resulting GPX (or FIT) file [can be uploaded on Strava](https://www.strava.com/upload/select).
 The above-mentioned data will be displayed on the activity page